-Is Ashwagandha Beneficial For Female Fertility And Pregnancy?
+6 Benefits Of Ashwagandha For Female Fertility And Pregnancy

 Email to Your Friends

-Ashwagandha or Withania somnifera has been widely studied for its health benefits, particularly for its ability to improve semen quality.
+Ashwagandha (Withania somnifera), the Ayurvedic rasayana or rejuvenator, has been widely studied for its health benefits, particularly for its ability to improve semen quality.
 But can it be just as beneficial for women?
 Researchers are just now starting to study how this herbal remedy can improve female sexual function, fertility, and vitality.
 It may just have the power to help with every step of the baby-making process, from conception to pregnancy to postpartum recovery.

 Ashwagandha may also help keep the female reproductive organs strong and healthy.
 When taken as a tonic or oral herbal remedy, it can regulate hormones, improve your response to both psychological and physical stress, and keep your reproductive system working optimally.2

 3. Regulates Hormones

 Ashwagandha has been shown to improve function of the thyroid gland, which directly affects female fertility through the regulation of reproductive hormones.
 A healthy thyroid typically means a healthy reproductive system as well.3 Ashwagandha’s effect on stress also has a positive effect on women’s hormonal balance, since the stress hormone cortisol is a major dampener of sexual health and libido and reduces progesterone levels.

 Ashwagandha doesn’t just help boost fertility, it can also counter the effects of exposure to metals like lead, which can inhibit reproductive ability.
 One study done on rats that had consumed lead through water found that ashwagandha reduced toxicity in the female reproductive system.4